Lake Superior - Crown Jewel of All Great Lakes

 My first acquaintance with the lake was at Lake Superior Provincial Park located along the eastern shore north of Sault Sainte Marie, Ontario.
 Being 10 hours away from Toronto or any other big metropolis means absolutely no crowds any time of the year as very few people make it all the way up north.
 The majority of park visitors are those who are tackling the Trans-Canada Highway, the world's longest road within a single country stretching for 8,030 km / 4,990 miles and connecting all 10 Canadian provinces coast to coast.

 How many of you knew that the mid-point on the Trans-Canada Highway is just south of Lake Superior Provincial Park?
 I did not because Ontario province is always considered to be in Eastern Canada.
 But it's actually in the centre of the country.
-A part of the highway that follows Lake Superior almost shuts down at night as all gas stations along the 700-km / 435 mile stretch between Thunder Bay and Sault Ste Marie are closed.
+A part of the highway that follows Lake Superior almost shuts down at night as all gas stations along the 700-km / 435-mile stretch between Thunder Bay and Sault Ste Marie are closed.

 I think it's due to the high volume of wildlife especially moose and deer traversing the road at night as their encounter can often be deadly for both animals and humans.
 And, quite frankly, you should see all the beauty that is awaiting you behind each bend and turn.
 Tackling the Trans-Canada Highway and particularly its stretch along Lake Superior is a one-in-a-lifetime experience and you simply don't want to miss it.

-There are many pull-outs and vista points along the highway that showcase the nature or teach a lesson about the Canadian history.
+There are many pull-outs and vista points along the highway that showcase nature or teach a lesson about Canadian history.
 One information stand told about Dr. Perry Doolittle, the first person ever who drove from Halifax to Vancouver in his car.
-It happened in 1925, a quarter of century before the work to build the Trans-Canada Highway began.
+It happened in 1925, a quarter of a century before the work to build the Trans-Canada Highway began.
 How did he manage to do it?
 Great question.
-He swapped out his tires so he could drive on a rails where no auto road existed.
+He swapped out his tires so he could drive on rails where no auto road existed.
 Smart man!

-The famous Wawa Goose that welcomes motorists since 1963 and commemorates the junction of the last parts of the Trans-Canada Highway.
+The famous Wawa Goose welcomes motorists since 1963 and commemorates the junction of the last parts of the Trans-Canada Highway.

 Lake Superior is the largest freshwater lake by area and the third largest by volume after Lake Baikal in Russia and Lake Tanganyika in Africa.

 The lake is so big, it's impossible to see the other side of it even on a clear day.
-The Obijwe people who have historically lived in the area call it "gichi-gami" which means "be a great sea".
+The Obijwe people who have historically lived in the area call it "Michi-game" which means "be a great sea".

 Camping by the shore sounded like a great idea for late August, but a strong northern wind, drizzling rain and night temperature of +5 C / 41 F made us change our plans and pick another campsite, farther from the lake.